 Several characteristics make immigrants from the FSU in Israel a unique group.
 Especially noticeable is their human capital: in the early 1990s, this was a very highly educated group with 58% of immigrants holding academic education, as compared to only 25% in the Israeli local population at that time ( Remennick, 2013).
 This brought to the country thousands of physicians, engineers, architects, teachers, actors, writers, journalists, scientists etc.

 In terms of family structure, the most prominent characteristics of FSU immigrants (primarily of those from the European parts) is the small family unit.
 Most of these families have one or two children (average 1.7), while local Jewish families in Israel are much larger (average 2.9) ( Tolts, 2009).
-A high rate of single-parent families also typifies this group: 14% of immigrant children from FSU are under the age of 17 while only 8% of their peers in the local population lived in the 1990s in single-parent families, typically headed by women ( Sheps, 2016).
+A high rate of single-parent families also typifies this group: 14% of FSU immigrant children under the age of 17 were living in single-parent families, typically headed by women, while only 8% of their peers in the local population. ( Sheps, 2016).
 In the 1990s, 20% of immigrant families from FSU lived in multigenerational households (children, parents and grandparents) with high involvement of elderly parents in the lives of their children and grandchildren ( Lowenstein, 2002).

 In terms of culture, many Jews who immigrated from FSU regard themselves as belonging to “intelligentsia” – the social class of educated people in the academic, intellectual and cultural professions, who were adept in the Russian culture and lead the shaping of this culture ( Lomsky-Feder and Rapoport, 2012).
 This cultural identity, and the affiliation with the cultural elite in their homeland, is the main component of the cultural capital of FSU immigrants.
 It is shared by immigrants who came from different former republics of the USSR, young and old, men and women and those who immigrated to Germany, USA and Israel ( Lomsky-Feder and Rapoport, 2012).